tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Once you're ready, read the
 [AJATT Table of Contents](https://web.archive.org/web/20220506045940/http://www.alljapaneseallthetime.com/blog/all-japanese-all-the-time-ajatt-how-to-learn-japanese-on-your-own-having-fun-and-to-fluency/).
 You can ignore everything outside the Table of Contents.
+I also recommend exploring [the old version](https://web.archive.org/web/20080828035044/http://www.alljapaneseallthetime.com/blog/all-japanese-all-the-time-ajatt-how-to-learn-japanese-on-your-own-having-fun-and-to-fluency).

-The site's homepage contains nothing but ads.
+These days the site's homepage contains nothing but ads.
 Don't enter your Email address and don't buy the paid products it offers, there are free alternatives.